hathix/cs50-section/handouts/week9.md

 Get these handouts at [https://github.com/hathix/cs50-section/tree/master/handouts](https://github.com/hathix/cs50-section/tree/master/handouts).

 # SQL
-- `$_SESSION`

-Let's make Snapchat db! snap score, add user
+## Zapchat

-Let's make an app called ZapChat that lets you send short, self-destructing photo messages to your friends!
+Let's make an app called Zapchat that lets you send short, self-destructing photo messages to your friends!
 It's a radical new idea and we're gonna make millions.

-## Designing the tables
+### Designing the tables
 We first need to design a table `users`.
 Help fill in the rest of the fields:

 column name | type | primary key? | auto increment?